Saturday, April 20, 2013

 The absence of justice is sapping us of our humanity.
 It is leading to public fear on one hand, and mob justice on the other.
 Different groups with their own ideas of what is right and what is wrong are trying to dispense their own justice.
 Khap panchayats in Haryana have one idea, the Ram Sene in Mangalore has another, the chap who slapped Sharad Pawar may have a third, the one who slapped Prashant Bhushan may have a fourth.
 And so on.
 This is dangerous for India.

-Even the police, brutalized as it is, have become a mob.
+Even the police, brutalized as it is, has become a mob.
 Across the country, policemen are known to routinely extort money.
 They ‘solve’ land disputes, and sometimes kill gangsters or alleged terrorists in ‘encounters’.
 In doing so they insult the most fundamental of all fundamental rights guaranteed by the Indian constitution – the right to life and liberty.

 Article 21 of the Constitution states that “no person shall be deprived of his life or personal liberty except according to procedure established by law”.
 Wrongful arrests and imprisonment, to say nothing of fake encounters, are in contravention of this.
 The situation is worst in those parts of India where the Armed Forces Special Powers Act is in force, because it effectively denies citizens their rights to life and liberty.
+Some people think there is no other solution; actually, the solution is very straightforward.
+The police should honestly and efficiently do what they are required, by our Constitution, to do.
+No more, no less.

+Otherwise the police loses its moral authority.
 This leads to situations where citizens lose respect for the police and security forces.

 Ask any average person on the street anywhere in India what they think of the police; the first word they will come out with is probably ‘chor’, which means thief.
 The moral right of the police to discipline people is thus eroded.
 This is a dangerous situation.
 Those who can overpower the police will feel absolutely no hesitation in doing so.
 That is starting to happen.
 There are random incidents of attacks on the police that are being reported as brief items in daily newspapers.